 The SPA-OPS project yields many insights in terms of how scholarly society publishers, university presses, and libraries are thinking about and working towards the transition to OA, as well as hands-on examples of various OA models in action.
 It is clear that there are many more conversations to be had and much work to be done to realize wide-spread society transitions to OA, but the SPA-OPS project shines a light on the presence of multiple publishing approaches available for societies to explore as well as a willingness among all stakeholders to work together.
 The project report notes the many potential benefits of scholarly societies transitioning to fully OA publishing models, including increased visibility for societies, greater research impacts for authors, and the potential for new alliances and greater communication between funders, libraries, societies, and universities.

 The full outputs of the “Society Publishers Accelerating Open Access and Plan S Project” can be found here.
-Additionally, Information Power’s overview of the project can be found on their blog.
-What are your thoughts on the SPA-OPS project outputs and the future of scholarly society OA publishing?
-We encourage you to share them in the comments section.
+Additionally, Information Power’s overview of the project can be found on their blog here.